-Karan Johar Has Baby Twins W/O Wife: What Is Surrogacy?
+Karan Johar Has Baby Twins Sans Wife: What Is Surrogacy?
 Is It Legal In India?

 — Karan Johar (@karanjohar) March 5, 2017

-[Featured image by Ian Gavan/Getty Images]
+[Featured Image by Ian Gavan/Getty Images]